ColasNahaboo/SmartEditContrib/README-SmartEditContrib.txt

 #################### FULL DOCUMENTATION

-Then follow SmartEditAddOn documentation on your wiki in System.SmartEditAddOn
+Then follow SmartEditContrib documentation on your wiki in System.SmartEditContrib

 Acknowledgements:
    * To Martin Rothbaum for the SmartEditAddon_alt-tab.patch